 From an analytical point of view, the management of SDGs is challenging because of the lack of data, the synergies and trade-offs in the defined SDG system.
 The quality of indicators is mainly determined by how reality is translated into measures and data.
 Most indicators have been constructed based on existing data, and generating new data takes years.
 This excludes relevant indicators for newly emergent issues.
 So, if indicators can be selected only from the existing data, the desired evolution may be blocked.

-About a year ago, 60 business leaders committed to the core Stakeholder Capitalism Metrics released by the International Business Council (IBC) of the World Economic Forum.
+In 2021, 60 business leaders committed to the core Stakeholder Capitalism Metrics released by the International Business Council (IBC) of the World Economic Forum.
 These metrics are a framework that measures the long-term enterprise value creation for all stakeholders towards the environmental, social and governance (ESG) credibility.
 Because of the slow progress by societies towards targets, at the 2021 G7 Summit, all attending parties committed to a 2050 deadline to achieve net-zero emissions.
 The commitments from the policies will reflect on the business sector, and that’s their so-called compliance risk.
 Because many do not know how they are doing against their targets on a day-by-day basis.

 Interestingly enough, according to the Edelman Trust Barometer for 2022, there is less and less trust in the business’ societal role, including climate change (52%), economic inequality (49%), workforce reskilling (46%) and trustworthy information (42%).
-Among the key findings of the same report is the expected societal leadership as a core function of businesses.
+Among the key findings of the same report, is the expected societal leadership as a core function of businesses.
 CEOs are expected to shape conversation and policy on jobs and the economy (76%), wage inequality (73%), technology and automation (74%) and global warming and climate change (68%).
 The challenge is for the business sector to respond to this call and play a central role in a sustainable future.
 This is the reputational risk that businesses have in their mission for sustainability.